Motherwell railway station: History

 The first station in Motherwell was opened by the Wishaw and Coltness Railway on 8 May 1843 and was located at Orbiston.
 As Orbiston station was quite some distance from the rapidly expanding Motherwell town centre, the decision was taken by the Caledonian Railway to build a station at 'Lesmahagow Junction', the point where the Motherwell Deviation branch of the Caledonian Railway Main Line met the lines to Mossend, Hamilton and Lesmahagow.
-That Motherwell station was opened on 31 July 1885 on a site conveniently in the heart of the town which replaced the original station.
+That Motherwell station was opened on 31 July 1885, on a site conveniently in the heart of the town which replaced the original station.

+The current station was built by British Rail during the 1970s, on the same site, to coincide with the completion of electrification of the West Coast Main Line from to Glasgow, which was completed in 1974.